Abhiroop/skeletor/src/Notes.md

   -- parallel versin of conclist with O(1) concat
 ```

+Koen mentioned `Data.Sequence` maybe a parallelizable instance for `Data.Sequence` as well

 ### RESEARCH QUESTIONS

 Can linear haskell give O(1) array concat(using the pointer algo defined in Control.DivideAndConquer)?